In California, Uber is facing 4 different types of lawsuit claims:

 - pass a 19-point vehicle inspection every year, or every 50,000 miles driven.

-The background check that Uber uses, though, is not as reliable as the FBI background checks that use fingerprints and the Live Scan system.
+The background check that Uber uses, though, is not as reliable as the FBI law enforcement background checks that use fingerprints and the Live Scan system.
 Instead, Uber uses a third-party background check that is faster and less expensive.
 This lets Uber save money and get drivers on the road more quickly.

 That poor screening process puts Uber passengers at risk.
 Lawsuits allege that Uber’s poor hiring practices could have prevented their injuries at the hands of their driver.
 The lawsuits claim that Uber’s negligence in hiring these drivers makes the company liable for their injuries.
 In 2016, Uber settled a lawsuit that claimed that its background check failed to screen 25 drivers who had serious criminal convictions in their past, including for murder and kidnapping.3